Find Chef De Partie jobs in London - September 2021 | Zoek UK

 - Monitoring stock and portion sizes to ensure profit margins are always met

-In general, most chef de partie jobs will require you to be fully qualified and have at least three or four years of experience as a commis chef in a busy kitchen.
-In addition to qualifications, chef de partie employers will look for candidates with the following traits:
+Most chef de partie employers in London will require you to be fully qualified and have some years of experience in a busy kitchen under the guidance of another chef de partie.
+Hirers will also look for individuals with the following traits: